 - DOCTORANTS / DOCTORAL STUDENTS:

 - Albert M Sirunyan, Armen Tumasyan, Wolfgang Adam, Federico Ambrogi, Ece Asilar, et al..
-Search for heavy resonances that decay into a vector boson and a Higgs boson in hadronic final states at
+Search for top squark pair production in pp collisions at